Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 ### The benefices of separating concerns

 __Team work:__
 The developer working on the Notifier feature won't depend on the team that provide the orders workflow.
-That can work in parallel, or not, and avoid being slowed down by conflicts.
+They can work in parallel, or not, and avoid being slowed down by conflicts.

 __Evolutivity:__
 It's very easy to code a new _consequence_ without affecting the _action_.
-You can plug literally any process on your domain event: log, export datas, rebluid a cache, send emails, ...
+By adding a listener, you can plug literally any process on your domain event: logging, exporting datas, building some cache, sending emails, ...

 __Flexibilty:__
-Consequences can be activated/desactivated be configuration or context very easily by adding or not a listener.
+Consequences can be activated and desactivated be configuration or context very simply.

 ## Getting it done